igortessaro/igortessaro/README.md

 </p>

 # Hi, my name is Igor dos Santos Tessaro :octocat:
-I'm a software developer but I love to know a little about each area of IT.
+I'm a software developer but I love to know a little bit about each area of IT.

-My favorite programming language is c#, because i think it is an extremely powerful language to solve any problem and its syntax is very nice.
-C# was the first language I used professionally, having to study a lot, maybe that made it my favorite language.
+My favorite programming language is c#, because I think it's an extremely powerful language to solve any problem and it's syntax is very nice.
+C# was the first language that I used professionally, having to study a lot, maybe that made it my favorite language.

-When i'm developing some software using C#, without a doubt Visual Studio is the code editor that I feel most productive using, but when the language changes the editor I use the most is Visual Studio Code.

-I'm currently working with node using JavaScript, having all the CI/CD configured within Azure DevOps.

 ### Technologies